 Chronic diseases such as AIDS or hepatitis B with cirrhosis can also lead to gestational disability.

-Other causes that can incapacitate in some cases the pregnancy to term and therefore for which the surrogacy could be the reproductive solution are:
+These are the other causes that can incapacitate in some cases a full-term pregnancy and for which therefore surrogacy could be the reproductive solution: